 Living in Pakistan, I’m sure most of you will be familiar with getting low data speeds (at times) and not being able to do much about it.
-This makes it so that even simple tasks such as browsing the internet or looking up something on Google is a challenge.
+This makes it so that even simple tasks such as browsing the internet or looking up something on Google are a challenge.
 Heck, even opening up an app is a hassle sometimes.

-Companies and app developers are familiar with this problem and often make a lighter, less resource intensive version of their full app.
+Companies and app developers are familiar with this problem and often make a lighter, less resource-intensive version of their full app.
 This allows people like us, that don’t have fast mobile internet, to use these apps but with limited functionality.

 Today we’re reviewing Uber Lite, a much smaller version of the original Uber app (4.5 MB vs 120-150 MB) that fits this criterion.
 It’s only available on Android right now, so if you have an iPhone, you might be out of luck.